 - Allergen avoidance.
 There is little evidence that reducing allergen exposure reduces morbidity from asthma and it does not appear to be a cost-effective treatment for asthma.
 Avoiding house dust mite allergen (bed covers, carpet removal, high-temperature washing of bedding, dehumidification and use of acaricides on soft furnishings) requires commitment beyond what is possible in most households.
 Similarly, cat and dog allergens are potent triggers for many people's asthma.
 Again, however, observational evidence that removal of the pet from the household improves asthma control, is lacking.
 Nonetheless, expert consensus usually advocates their removal.

 - Immunotherapy.
 This may be considered where there is a clinically significant and identified allergen that cannot be avoided.
 Patients need to be aware of the risk of anaphylaxis and treatment should only take place within specialist settings.

-Dietary modifications (use of probiotics, antioxidants, fish oils/lipid supplements, magnesium) are not currently supported by the guidelines.
+Dietary modifications (use of probiotics, antioxidants, fish oils/lipid supplements, magnesium) and complementary therapies are not currently supported by the guidelines.

 Step 1: mild, intermittent asthma

 Prescribe an inhaled short-acting beta2 agonist as a short-term reliever for all patients with symptomatic asthma.

 Inhaled steroids are the most effective preventer drugs for achieving overall treatment goals.
 They should be considered for any patient with: